Republic XF-12 Rainbow

-The Republic XF-12 Rainbow was an American four-engine, all-metal prototype reconnaissance aircraft designed by the Republic Aviation Company in the late 1940s.
-Like most large aircraft of the era, it used radial engines, specifically the Pratt & Whitney R-4360 Wasp Major.
-The XF-12 was referred to as "flying on all fours" meaning: four engines, 400 mph cruise, 4000 mi range, at 40000 ft.
-The aircraft was designed to maximize aerodynamic efficiency.
-Although innovative, the jet engine and the end of World War 2 made it obsolete, and it did not enter production.
-A proposed airliner variant, the RC-2, was deemed uneconomical and cancelled before being built.
+The Republic XF-12 Rainbow was an American four-engine, all-metal prototype aircraft designed by Republic Aviation in the 1940s for aerial reconnaissance with the United States Army Air Forces (USAAF).
+Designed to maximize aerodynamic efficiency, the XF-12 was referred to as "flying on all fours" meaning: four radial engines, 400 mph cruise, 4000 mi range, at 40000 ft.
+The aircraft was redesignated as the XR-12 when the USAAF became the United States Air Force in 1947.

+Although the XF-12 was highly innovative, it was projected to be costly to produce and operate, and rapidly advancing technology—specifically the introduction of the jet engine—threatened to render it obsolete quickly.
+The prototypes were not completed until after the end of World War II, and postwar budget cuts prompted the cancellation of the production contract in favor of less expensive aircraft based on strategic bombers.
+Both prototypes were only used briefly for testing and were destroyed, one in a crash and the other as a practice target.
+A proposed airliner variant, the RC-2, was deemed uneconomical and canceled before being built.

 Development

 The original proposal from the United States Army Air Corps Air Technical Service Command in late 1943 was for a 400 mph reconnaissance aircraft with a range of 4000 nmi and a ceiling of 40000 ft.
 Its primary objective was high-speed overflights of the Japanese homeland and key enemy installations.
 During World War II, due to the range requirements of operating in the Pacific, existing fighters and bombers were being used but were poorly suited to the USAAF's needs.
 The requirement existed for dedicated photo-reconnaissance aircraft with speed, range, and altitude capabilities beyond what was then available.

-In August 1943, U.S. President Franklin D. Roosevelt's son, Colonel Elliot Roosevelt, commander of a Lockheed F-5 (a modified P-38 Lightning) "recon" unit, recommended the acquisition of a dedicated high-performance photo reconnaissance aircraft to provide pre- and post-strike target analysis intelligence as well as photo interpretation to better allow commanders to make decisions for bombing raids.
+In August 1943, US President Franklin D. Roosevelt's son, Colonel Elliott Roosevelt, commander of a Lockheed F-5 (a modified P-38 Lightning) "recon" unit, recommended the acquisition of a dedicated high-performance photo reconnaissance aircraft to provide pre- and post-strike target analysis intelligence as well as photo interpretation to better allow commanders to make decisions for bombing raids.
 Republic Aviation submitted the XF-12 and it was competing against the Hughes XF-11.
 Both were powered by the new P&W R-4360.
 The XF-12's first flight was made on 4 February 1946 and during flight testing, it reached an altitude of 45000 ft at 470 mph, and demonstrated a range of 4500 mi, exceeding design criteria.
 The XF-12 could photograph in both daylight and night and under conditions of reduced visibility at high altitudes over long ranges and with great speed.
 This "flying photo lab" was capable of mapping broad stretches of the globe.